telerik/reporting-docs/knowledge-base/telerik-reporting-missing-in-visual-studio.md

 ## Cause\Possible Cause(s)

 A possible reason for the issue can be that the **Telerik Reporting** and/or **Telerik.CommonPackage** extensions might be disabled or they are not installed.

+## Solutions

+You may experience the issue if you are running Visual Studio as an administrator, and the extension is installed by another user.
+In this case:

+Go to the menu `Tools`-> `Options` -> `Environment` -> `Extensions` / `Extensions and Updates`, and check **Load per user extension when running as administrator**.

 ## Visual Studio 2022